digiM Receives FDA Contract to Study Microstructure Bioequivalence

-Burlington Mass., Dec.
-9th, 2019 – DigiM Solution LLC, a provider of microstructure characterization and optimization solutions and software, has received a contract from the Office of Generic Drugs of the U.S. Food and Drug Administration (FDA).
-The project will address the correlation of microstructures of complex long-acting drug products with their in vitro release characteristics.
+digiM Solution LLC, a provider of microstructure characterization and optimization solutions and software, has received a contract from the Office of Generic Drugs of the U.S. Food and Drug Administration (FDA).
+The project will address the correlation of microstructures of complex long-acting drug products with their in vitro release characteristics, in order to establish understanding of Q3 microstructure bioequivalence and relevant CQAs driving drug release.

-The study is a joint collaboration between DigiM and the laboratory of Prof. Diane J. Burgess at the University of Connecticut in Storrs, Connecticut.
+The study is a joint collaboration between with the laboratory of Prof. Diane J. Burgess at the University of Connecticut in Storrs, Connecticut.

 Extended-release drug products are patient centric and offer important advantages when compared with more commonly used immediate-release formulations.
 These advantages include less dose frequency, improved drug efficacy, and decreased risk of adverse effects.